-Thirteen main stations and 17 lesser camp and research facilities are located in the field.
-Permanent aluminum-sheathed and well-insulated wooden buildings exist at some field sites.
+Thirteen main stations and lesser camp and research facilities are located in the field.
+Permanent metal-sheathed and insulated wooden buildings exist at some field sites.
 Temporary shelters and tents are used at trail camps.
-A 4000-volume library containing pertinent research materials, maps, aerial photos and other basic references is maintained at five main field stations, as well as in the geosciences research library at the Atlin base station.
+A 5000-volume library containing pertinent research materials, maps, aerial photos and other basic references is maintained at five main field stations, as well as in the geosciences research library at the Atlin base station.
 A wide range of field and laboratory equipment for geophysical, glaciological, surveying, photogrammetric, botanical, meteorological, and geological work is available for teaching and research.

 Communication between camps and with the Juneau and Atlin bases is handled by radio.
-Helicopters, charter aircraft, and skiplanes are used for transportation, with ground transport carried out via foot travel, skis, oversnow vehicles and sometimes a dog team.
+Helicopters, charter aircraft, and occasionally ski-planes are used for transportation, with ground transport carried out via foot travel, skis, oversnow vehicles and occasionally a dog team.

 Permanent installations are provided by the Foundation for Glacier and Environmental Research, Pacific Science Center, 200-2nd Ave.
 North, Seattle, Washington, 98109.
 The summer field address is F.G.E.R., P.O.
-Box 20298, Juneau, Alaska, 99802-0298; and after August 1, Subarctic Research Station, P.O.
+Box 20298, Juneau, Alaska, 99802-0298.
+A permanent field station is maintained in the Atlin Lake region, north of the icefield.
+The station is 62 miles south of the Alcan Highway near the Alaska-B.C.-Yukon border.
+The address is Subarctic Research Station, P.O.
 Box 99, Atlin, B.C.
 Canada VOW 1AO.